 Much of WannaCry's threat has been resolved, but it's only a matter of time before it—or a similar bit of malicious code—strikes again.

-TechRepublic's smart person's guide about WannaCry is a quick introduction to this new malware attack, as well as a "living" guide that will be updated periodically as WannaCry evolves and ways to defeat it change.
+TechRepublic's cheat sheet about WannaCry is a quick introduction to this new malware attack, as well as a "living" guide that will be updated periodically as WannaCry evolves and ways to defeat it change.

 - What is WannaCry?
 WannaCry is a form of ransomware that exploits a flaw in Windows' Server Message Block (SMB) protocol.
 Once it infects a system WannaCry encrypts files on the affected machine and forces the machine's owner to pay the attacker in Bitcoins for the decryption key.